fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 ## WHAT YOU'LL BE BUILDING:

 * Flawless HTML/CSS and clear, modern design and custom tools that send powerful messages out into the world & apply political pressure in the right places at the right time.
+* Modern JavaScript (ES6), build tools (Babel, Gulp, Grunt), and possibly a framework-driven interactive site (React, Angular).
+These tools are changing rapidly, so learning on the job is encouraged.
 * Solutions that achieve our goals by leveraging and customizing existing services (CRM, publishing tools, etc).
 * Internet wide infrastructure for large, decentralized actions across a coalition of websites.